YuktaSaindane/YuktaSaindane/README.md

 # Hi, I'm Yukta 👋

 Full Stack Engineer experienced in React, Node.js, and cloud platforms.
-I enjoy building scalable web apps and exploring AI-driven solutions.
+I like learning new tools and concepts, exploring different stacks, and applying them to real projects to keep improving a little each time.

 - 🔭 Currently working on: BalanceBuddy (AI-powered scheduling app)
 - 🌱 Learning more about: AWS, CI/CD pipelines, real-time systems